irecsys/DeepCARSKit/README.md

 + uc_id:token => a concatenation of user_id and contexts

 ### Algorithms in NeuCMF Framework
 An extensive NeuCMF framework is included in the DeepCARSKit library.
-There are 6 variants of the NeuCMF models in this framework.
+There are multiple variants of the NeuCMF models in this framework.

 ![alt text](images/NeuCMF.png)